lululxvi/deepxde/docs/demos/ode_system.rst

 The first argument to ``ode_system`` is the network input, i.e., the :math:`t`-coordinate, and here we represent it as `x`.
 The second argument to ``ode_system`` is the network output, which is a 2-dimensional vector where the first component(``y[:, 0:1]``) is :math:`y_1`-coordinate and the second componenet (``y[:, 1:]``) is the :math:`y_2`-coordinate.

 Next, we consider the initial condition.
-Here ``on_initial`` is chosen here to use the whole boundary of the computational domain in considered as the boundary condition Returns a boolean array where two arrays are element-wise equal within a tolerance.
+Here ``np.isclose()`` returns true if t and :math:`t_0` are element-wise equal within a tolerance, which means the point `t` is in an initial state.

 .. code-block:: python